Somali–Portuguese conflicts: Battle of Wayna Daga, 1543

 The Portuguese survivors of the Battle of Wofla managed to evade capture and then link up with the army of Emperor Gelawdewos, and requested that they avenge the death of Dom Cristóvão.
 The Portuguese would accept no other commander in replacement of Dom Cristóvão other than the Emperor himself.
 Large number of warriors flocked to the banner of the Emperor, and they marched out against Imam Ahmad, who had pitched camp near Lake Tana.
 On 13 February 1543, they defeated in Wogera an Adal detachment led by the Imam's lieutenant Sayid Mehmed, who was killed in the action.
 Prisonores then revealed the location of al-Ghazis camp.

-At the Battle of Wayna Daga on 21 February 1543, the Ethiopians engaged the Adalites with the Portuguese in the vanguard.
+At the Battle of Wayna Daga in 21 February 1543, the Ethiopians engaged the Adalites with the Portuguese in the vanguard.
 The Portuguese charged the Muslim army, followed by the Ethiopians.
 The Imam, seeing his men lose ground, moved up to encourage them, but upon approaching the Portuguese he was fatally shot.
 Tradition states that Imam Ahmad was shot in the chest by a Portuguese musketeer named João de Castilho, who had charged alone into the Muslim lines and died.
 The wounded Imam was then beheaded by an Ethiopian cavalry commander, Azmach Calite.

 Soon after this, some of the Muslims attempted to flee, while others tried to stop them, resulting in their hindrance of one another.
 Witnessing their disorder and confusion, the Portuguese attacked, killing many.
 Simultaneously, the army of Gelawdewos attacked the Muslim rear, leading to a devastating rout, the fleeing Muslims pursued by the Ethiopians and Portuguese who cut them down as they ran back to their camp.
 The Portuguese suffered 4 dead in this battle, while reportedly half of the Muslim army either surrendered or was killed.